dsaltares/musicplayer-ui/README.md

 ## Improvements

+### Technical

 * Security
    * The client communicates with the server via http and stores Google credentials in local storage.
 They should be communicating via https and credentials should be stored in a [secured cookie](https://en.wikipedia.org/wiki/Secure_cookie).
    * The server should use [JWT](https://jwt.io/) so that the client can veriry the Google token and trust the server.
 * Quality
    * `GoogleSignIn` could be made more pure to better manage its state.

+### Features

+* Use sockets not just for authentication but to provide real-time updates about other users.